 SILVER CROW BOOKS

-Silver Crow is the Frome Writers’ Collective imprint and an innovative addition to the world of publishing.
+Silver Crow is the Frome Writers’ Collective’s innovative addition to the world of publishing.

-- a middle way between traditional publishing and going it alone
+For FWC members (only), it offers a middle way between traditional publishing and ‘going it alone’, including:

 - collective promotional and marketing opportunities

-Submissions of adult, young adult and junior fiction, and general interest non-fiction from any FWC member welcomed.
+We welcome enquiries about adult, young adult and junior fiction, plus general interest non-fiction.

 Dissenters by Liz Hutchinson